-As a Matchmaker and Dating Coach, the most common area where I provide coaching for single males, is in the area of communication.
-A common question that gets asked is “What do I say to a woman who catches my eye?”
-Rather then jumping to the communication piece, I think it’s important to master your body language and facial expressions first.
+As a Matchmaker and Dating Coach, the most common area where I provide coaching for singles is in the area of communication.
+A common question that gets asked is “What do I say to someone who catches my eye?”
+Rather then jumping to the communication piece, I think it’s important to master your non-verbal communication first.

 Gentlemen, always remember that women often make quick decisions based on your body language and facial expressions.
 We all know to stand up straight, make eye contact and smile and hopefully she will notice you.
 But how often are we really practicing this?
 I think it goes much deeper then this.
 This is why I wanted to share an effective method to master these 6 Tips for Body Language during a first encounter AND while on a date.

 A great acronym for body language is SOFTEN.
 It’s easy to remember and will work to your advantage.